DISCO4 :: PART II

 Loma Vista Recordings

-HEALTH has always pushed the edges of that aggression.
-From its twitchy 2007 debut, through its groundbreaking 2012 score for Rockstar Games’ Max Payne 3 and 2015’s landmark LP DEATH MAGIC, the L.A. band snuck beauty and rigor into blinding noise.
-They draped moody violence over trap beats and warehouse raves alike.
+From their twitchy 2007 debut, through the groundbreaking 2012 score for Rockstar Games’ Max Payne 3 and 2015’s DEATH MAGIC, multi-instrumentalists/producers Jacob Duzsik and John Famiglietti, and drummer Benjamin Miller, snuck beauty and rigor into blinding noise.
+They draped moody violence over trap beats and warehouse rave sounds alike.

 HEALTH are not only making the heaviest, most genre-obliterating music of their career.
 They’re documenting just how insane it feels to be alive right now.